Do You Know how a product goes Into the Market?

 - 4 CHANNELS OF DISTRIBUTION

-1. Marketing Channel
+1. What is Marketing Channel?

 Marketing Channel is simply called as a distribution method of products, in which a company can transfer their goods from one person to another through different mediums.
 In Simple words “building a connection between company to customers”.